adomingues/adomingues.github.io/_posts/2015-01-06-the-p-problem-in-r-plots-or-when-a-dot-is-a-font-in-inkscape.md

 dev.off()
 {% endhighlight %}

-Or even better, make use of Rprofile for more than [witty R quotes][2], adding to it the line `grDevices::pdf.optionspdf.options(useDingbats = FALSE)`.
+Or even better, make use of Rprofile for more than [witty R quotes][2], adding to it the line `grDevices::pdf.options(useDingbats = FALSE)`.
 Like this, you will not have to remember this every time a plot is saved.
 And if you are like me, this will happen often - both the saving and the forgetting.

 [Source1][3]
 [Source2][4]